Smart CitiesMake smart choices when developing and implementing smart cities.

 – what kind of citizens and businesses to empower and how to deal with privacy and integrity?

 There are also many actors involved, from the municipality and its citizens to technology companies and infrastructure contractors.
-For smart city strategy development, this creates a complex decision making environment and calls for a structured approach to decision making when developing strategies and plans for smart city development ensuring that the technologies and services deliver the values we desire in a cost effective way.
+For smart city strategy development, this creates a complex decision making environment and calls for a structured approach to decision making.
+Important here is to develope strategies and plans for smart cities, ensuring that the technologies and services deliver the values we desire in a cost effective way.

 Taking the theory of action as point-of-departure, with propositions of the form: “in situation S, if you want to achieve consequence C, do action A.” In the smart city context, the situation is a city, the consequence is to improve a set of criteria or reach certain objectives of different interest for different stakeholders, the actions are various information technology solutions aimed to empower various societal functions and enabling for monitoring and control.